 Lough Bishop House

-Chris and Helen Kelly’s work at Lough Bishop House is one of the most significant acts of cultural conservation taking place in modern Ireland.
+Chris and Helen Kelly’s work at Lough Bishop House is one of the most significant acts of cultural and agricultural conservation taking place in modern Ireland.

 Visit more of Westmeath's Ancient East